cloudacademy/openshift-voteapp-demo/README.md

 ```

 Copy the Github webhook url, this can also be found and copied from within the Openshift web admin console
+Note: the Github webhook url has the secret blanked out - you will need to manually edit it back into the url - it needs to be the same value as used within the BuildConfig created in step 22.
+Alternatively you can copy it from the OpenShift web admin console within the Builds/Build Configs/frontend section

-Will look something like the following:
+The full Github URL should look something similar to the following:

 ```
 https://api.openshift.democloudinc.com:6443/apis/build.openshift.io/v1/namespaces/cloudacademy/buildconfigs/frontend/webhooks/supersecretgoeshere/github
 ```

-Within the ```openshift-voteapp-frontend-react``` Github repo - that you forked earlier (step 22.1), perform the following steps to configure a Webhook that will trigger an OpenShift build:
+Within your equivalent [openshift-voteapp-frontend-react](https://github.com/cloudacademy/openshift-voteapp-frontend-react) Github repo - that you forked earlier (step 22.1), perform the following steps to configure a Webhook that will trigger an automated OpenShift build whenever a push is performed to it:

 GitHub Webhook Setup Instructions:
 1. Under Settings->Webhooks, click the "Add Webhook" button